EVMcrispr/evmcrispr-doc/aragonOS/voting.md

 Using the `exec` command we can create internal actions that will modify the settings of our DAO.

-An exhaustive list of actions that can be performed on the voting app can be found in the [contract's code on Github](https://github.com/aragon/aragon-apps/blob/master/apps/voting/contracts/Voting.sol)

-However we'll use the two most common modifications `changeMinAcceptQuorumPct` and `changeSupportRequiredPct` to showcase the `exec` command.
+We'll use the two most common modifications `changeMinAcceptQuorumPct` and `changeSupportRequiredPct` to showcase the `exec` command.
 We use the following base syntax:

 `exec <app> <methodName> [parameters]`